PetarPetrov01/Angular-Project/client/README.md

 Users can open their profile page, where they can see all the products they have posted, their profile and information and controls to edit the profile, link to the user's wishlist and logout link.

+#### Profile page view

+---

 ![profile page](./screenshots/profile-page.PNG)

 The edit button opens up a modal with email and username inputs.
 The has to change the values and submit the form to update his profile information.

+#### Edit profile modal view

+---

 ![edit profile](./screenshots/edit-profile.PNG)

+### Wishlist

+Authenticated users can create their own wishlist and manage their favorite products.
+The wishlist features a brief display of each product in it.
+Uppon clicking the image the user is taken to details page of the product.
+A `Add to cart` button is also provided, which adds the product the user's cart.